BenHenderson09/Wireless-Relay-Board/README.md

 from the controller.
 - An Arduino Uno works with the LoRa module to manage communications with the controller.
 The Arduino will also control a dual relay module which is wired into the sockets.
-- Makes use of RC snubbers
+- Makes use of RC snubbers, decoupling capacitors and watchdog timers for reliability in noisy conditions
 - AC/DC adapter circuit converts mains to 12VDC for the Arduino